Jebbss/projecteuler/README.md

 # projecteuler
 This is a resoprosity containing my answers to project euler questions.
-Written Python, Java and sometimes C.
+Written in Python, Java and sometimes C.